 - Complete online application

-This program is part of our 2020 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER), and California Department of Motor Vehicles surcharge revenue.
-For more information, see 2020 Clean Air Grants.
+This program is part of our 2022 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, and Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER).
+For more information, see 2022 Clean Air Grants.

 Additional Funding Sources and Information for Cleaner On-Road Vehicles